emmt/Xen/yorick/README.md

 where `port` is the port number or `0` to let the system decides.
 If `port` is omitted, `port=0` is assumed.
-If successfully started, the server prints a message indicating to which port it can be reached.
-The function `xen_get_server_port()` can be also called to query the port number where the server is listening for connections (a value of `-1` is returned if there is no server currently running).
+If successfully started, the server prints a message indicating at which port it can be reached.
+The function `xen_get_server_port()` can also be called to query the port number where the server is listening for connections (a value of `-1` is returned if there are no servers currently running).
 After starting, the server runs in the background and may be terminated by calling:

 ```.c
 xen_shutdown;
 ```

+This only shutdown the server not the connection to a peer.

 At any time there can be at most one Xen connection used to exchange messages with a peer.
 If a Xen server is running, the first connected client will use